thebkv/bkv/isaiah09.md

 His government begins and keeps increasing.

-This pattern reaches naturally into the Gospel proclamation of the kingdom and into Jesus' description of the kingdom beginning in forms that appear small and then grow.
+This pattern reaches naturally into Jesus' descriptions of the kingdom beginning in forms that appear small and then grow.

 The mustard seed is small.